Non-Perturbative Hamiltonian and Higher Loop Corrections in USR Inflation

 For example, in the setup studied in \cite{Namjoo:2012aa}, $h \rightarrow -\infty$ while in the model considered in \cite{Kristiano:2022maq}, $h=-6$.
 We are interested in the setup with sharp transition in which $|h| >1$ so we can safely neglect the subleading SR corrections in our analytical analysis \cite{Cai:2018dkf, Firouzjahi:2023aum}. \\

 {\bf Non-Perturbative Hamiltonian:} Here we present our result of interaction Hamiltonian to all order in perturbation theory in the USR setup \cite{longpaper}.
 For this purpose, we employ the formalism of EFT of inflation \cite{Cheung:2007st, Cheung:2007sv}.
 In the homogenous and time-dependent FLRW background, the time dependence of the inflaton field breaks the usual four-dimensional diffeomorphism invariance to a three-dimensional diffeomorphism invariance.
 In the EFT picture, one considers all interactions that are consistent with this three-dimensional diffeomorphism invariance in the comoving gauge where the inflaton perturbations are turned off initially.
 Upon writing the action containing all terms allowed by the symmetry, one can restore the total four-dimensional diffeomorphism invariance by introducing the Goldstone field $\pi(x^\mu)$.
 In a sense, the Goldstone field captures the inflaton perturbation $\delta \phi$.
 The great advantage of EFT formalism appears when one works in the decoupling limit where one can neglect the perturbations associated with the lapse and shift functions in the metric sector.
 The errors in neglecting these perturbations in our analysis are at the order of $\epsilon^2$ which is a very good approximation in USR setup where $\epsilon$ is small.
 We have verified the validity of decoupling limit in our analysis to seven orders in perturbations.
 But the structure of the constrained equations suggests that the decoupling limit is valid to all orders in perturbation theory \cite{Behbahani:2011it, Green:2024hbw}.
+Note that the above discussions about the decoupling limit concerns discarding $O(\epsilon^2)$ terms compared to $O(\epsilon)$ terms in our USR setup.
+This conclusion is unaffected where $\eta \sim O(1)$ since $\eta$ does not modify the dynamics of the lapse and shift functions.